h8liu-archives/p8/README.md

 things that need to consider.

-So, basically, this is like a minecraft game for a CS SysNet PhD (hopefully more meaningful than other computer games that ends up with absolutely nothing).
+So, basically, this is like a minecraft game for a CS SysNet PhD (hopefully more insteresting and meaningful than those other computer games that ends up with absolutely nothing).

 **Plan**